Lorentzian area measures and the Christoffel problem: Background on convex sets

-Let us prove \ref{lem princ: c2+nec}.
-As $h_K$ is $C^2$, $H_K$ is $C^2$, the normal representation is $C^1$, and this is a regular map as the principal radii of curvature (the eigenvalues of its differential) are positive, so the regular part of $\partial K$ is $C^1$.
+As $h_K$ is $C^2$, $H_K$ is $C^2$, the normal representation is $C^1$, and this is a regular map as the principal radii of curvature (the eigenvalues of its differential) are positive, so $\partial_s K$ is $C^1$.
 Moreover as the Gauss map is the inverse of the normal representation, it is a $C^1$ diffeomorphism.
 It remains to prove the non-trivial result that $\partial_sK$ is actually $C^2$.

 First suppose that $K$ is contained in the future cone of a point.
 Up to a translation, we can consider that this is the future cone of the origin.
 From Lemma~\ref{lem:radial dual} and the properties of $H_K$, $K^*$ is $C^2$.
 At the point $R_{K^*}(\eta)\eta$ of the boundary of $K^*$, the Gauss map is $\chi(\eta)/(\sqrt{-\langle \eta,\eta\rangle_-})$, so a $C^1$ diffeomorphism, and then $K^*$ is $C^2_+$.
-By \ref{lem princ: radiipos}, $h_{K^*}$ is $C^2$ and its principal radii of curvatures are positive.
+By \ref{lem princ: radiipos} of Lemma~\ref{lem: basebis1}, $h_{K^*}$ is $C^2$ and its principal radii of curvatures are positive.
 Repeating the argument, we get that $K=(K^*)^*$ is $C^2$.

 Now suppose that $K$ is not contained in any future cone of a point.
 We will need the following: